KnoP-01/krl-for-vim/README.md

 Q: Which keys get mapped to what?
 Will that override my own mappings?
 A: krl-for-vim will not override existing mappings unless the corresponding option is explicitly set.
-To use different key bindings see [krl-key-mappings][13] for <Plug> mappings.
+To use different key bindings see :help [krl-key-mappings][13] for <Plug> mappings.
    Otherwise krl-for-vim create the following mappings: >